 Florida, New England, The Bahamas, and Caribbean Coronavirus Yacht Charter Status and projected Openings

-Many of the key charter destinations in the Caribbean are planning to open up for the Winter 2020 season, with extensive safety protocols to help protect you and the locals who provide the services you rely on.
+Caribbean COVID overview.
+Many of the key charter destinations in the Caribbean are open up for the Winter 2020-21 season, with extensive safety protocols to help protect you and the locals who provide the services you rely on.
 All of the islands in the Caribbean have their own individual protocols for new arrivals.
 In general, you will be required to have one of the following:

 Belize - Belize is open.
 They are expecting a great Winter 2020/21 charter season because they are so easy to get to from North America and they offer some of the most remote and socially distanced charters imaginable because of all the reefs and uninhabited islands.
 We have created the ultimate "socially distanced" Belize sailing itinerary where you can enjoy all that Belize has to offer - snorkeling, diving, deserted islands covered with palm trees and lined with white sandy beaches, manatees, rays, exceptional coral ecosystems, and even a taste of the rainforest without coming into contact with virtually anyone!

 Our Belize charter partners have been certified by the Belize government to have achieved "Gold Standard" status for cleanliness and safety to help ensure a safe charter.